FK85/enron-fraud-detection/README.md

 ### Why machine learning:
 Since this problem involves prediction of new data into two classes (poi and non-poi), a two-class machine learning classifier algorithm can be used to create a prediction model

+### Main file:
+poi_id is the main python file.
+Supporting files are feature_format and tester.

 ### Outliers:
 The “TOTAL” record is an obvious outlier that was removed.
 Other than that, I removed “THE TRAVEL AGENCY IN THE PARK” as it is not an employee.
 In addition, I found 1 outlier where all values were either NaN or 0.
 (LOCKHART EUGENE E).
 I also removed 3 more outliers by filtering out the top 1 percentile values for total payments and total stock values.